Best Practices in Prevention and Intervention

 The intent of Connecticut's response-to-intervention framework, SRBI, is to improve educational outcomes for all students in prekindergarten-Grade 12.
 While public elementary school begins at kindergarten for students who are age 5 on or before January 1 of the school year, public school districts have an obligation to provide special education to preschool-age students with disabilities who are found eligible for special education at age 3.
 Public schools may also provide a public preschool education to students without disabilities.

 It is essential to recognize the multidimensional and interrelated nature of early learning and development of the preschool child.
 This recognition may make it difficult to identify and determine whether young children's behavioral or learning challenges are in fact related to a specific disability.
 Consideration must be given to maturational growth and development, as well as biological and/or environmental, and socioeconomic factors relative to the individual child and their family.
 Preschool-age students may have limited early learning opportunities and minimal occasion to acquire social-emotional and behavioral skills for a number of reasons.
-Therefore, when considering the identification of a young child as a child with an emotional disturbance, the PPT must exercise caution.
+Therefore, when considering the identification of a young child as a child with an emotional disability, the PPT must exercise caution.

 To address the special considerations relative to the preschool child, minimize later behavioral difficulties and avoid inappropriate identification of a disability, all children should benefit from the provision of a high-quality education as well as targeted support for children who demonstrate emotional or behavioral challenges.
 The provision of targeted interventions and appropriate supports to students, including those of preschool age, does not require the identification of a disability.
 A systematic approach that assists early childhood educators and parents in ensuring early school success for all children, including those that may be inclined to develop emotional and behavioral difficulties, can be implemented for 3- and 4-year-old students in the preschool grade.
 The framework for a systematic approach can be found in the recognition and response system, the basis of which originates in RTI and in Connecticut, SRBI, which place the focus on the provision of a high quality education for all students and targeted interventions for students who are at risk.
 The emotional and behavioral challenges of 3- and 4-year-olds in the preschool setting can be addressed at the preschool level through the application of the essential elements of the recognition and response system, which is typically illustrated through the pyramid.
 The fundamental components include the provision of an intervention hierarchy, providing increasing levels of intensity of instruction related specifically to the child's need; screening assessment and progress monitoring, which relies on multiple methods and sources, and can be used to determine if a child is meeting specific benchmarks and making adequate progress; research-based or empirically supported interventions and instruction; and the implementation of a collaborative problem solving process for decision making (FPG Child Development Institute of the University of North Carolina at Chapel Hill http://randr.fpg.unc.edu/origins-rr-response-intervention-rti).